Family Law Attorney in Santa Ana, CA

 Postnuptial agreements are drafted after a couple is legally married but cover many of the same aspects as a prenuptial agreement.
 Establishing open communication about your finances and how each spouse views asset division and debt can strengthen a marriage and make asset divisions easier should a divorce occur.
 A postnup has to be approved by a judge before it is considered valid.

-No, there is no legal obligation to have a family law attorney, but there are substantial advantages to having an experienced family law attorney.
-Your attorney can advise you of your rights and ensure you are being treated fairly.
+A: No, there is no legal obligation to have a family law attorney, but there are substantial advantages to having an experienced family law attorney.
+Your attorney can advise you of your rights and advocate on your behalf so that you are treated fairly throughout your case.
 An attorney also has specific training in court matters, so they are better suited to properly file paperwork, preventing possible delays or increased costs.
 A seasoned attorney knows what it takes to be successful with a family case.